|How compiled||Administrative data|

 (The degree to which the statistical output meets users’ needs).

 These statistics are based on details collected when deaths are certified and registered.
 The live births and stillbirths information is based on the details collected when births are registered or notified.

 The statistics present the number of births and deaths that occurred in the reference year and the corresponding rates.
-Figures are published for live births, stillbirths, infant mortality and childhood mortality.
+Figures are published for live births, stillbirths, infant mortality and child mortality.

 Births and deaths of all residents of England and Wales that occur and are registered outside of England and Wales are excluded.
 Births and deaths registered in England and Wales of persons whose usual residence is outside England and Wales are included for any total figures for England and Wales but are excluded from any sub-division of England and Wales.